 The primary reason why it is safer to drive today than in 1960 is because of seat belts.
 It is true.
 Seat belts use doubles the survival rate in a crash.
-Seat belts reduced the number of lives that are lost each year in a car accident, potentially saving more than a million lives since 1959.
+Seat belts reduced the number of lives lost each year in a car accident, potentially saving more than a million lives since 1959.

 Yet, the impact of seat belts did not happen overnight.
-Effective methods to test seat belts and other safety features took even longer and are still being updated.
+Effective methods to test seat belts and other safety features took even longer and continue being updated.

 History of Seat Belts

 1950 saw the first factory installed seat belts in the Nash Statesman and Ambassador models.
 Retractable seat belts in automobiles were first introduced in the early 1950s by a neurologist, Dr. C. Hunter Shelden, as a way to prevent people suffering from auto accident-related head trauma.
 Volvo design engineer, Nils Bohlin, patented the first 3-point safety belt in 1958 but shared the design with their competitors in an effort to increase safety for all.